-In some instances, a representative of the Trust will arrange to visit you in order to get more background information.
+In most instances, a representative of the Trust will arrange to visit you in order to get more background information.
 This is your chance to provide any further background information and to make sure they have a full understanding of the project and its potential benefits.

 Yes.
 As long as your application meets the relevant criteria you can apply for additional funding at any time.